 Here's Everything You Need To Know About USC's Many, Many Scandals

-USC has been repeatedly rocked with scandal, after scandal, after scandal this past year and a half — from doctors accused of sexually abusing students to the medical school dean's involvement with a prostitute and hard drugs.
+USC has been repeatedly rocked with scandal, after scandal, after scandal this past year and a half — from doctors accused of sexually abusing students to the medical school dean's involvement with a prostitute and hard drugs, the loss of accreditation for a prestigious medical fellowship program, and now a report of severe budget problems at its social work school.
 Having trouble keeping up?
 Here's a quick recap:

 THE PAY-TO-PLAY BRIBERY SCANDAL